NALSAR University of Law: Moot court competitions

 Nalsar students have excelled in mooting in both the national as well as international domain.

-It was ranked amongst the top in the world at the international rounds of the Philip C. Jessup Moot Court Competition 2006 at Washington, D.C.
-In 2007, Nalsar was placed amongst the top eight teams in the world, at the Philip C. Jessup International Law Moot Court Competition.
+It was ranked among the top in the world at the international rounds of the Philip C. Jessup Moot Court Competition 2006 at Washington, D.C.
+In 2007, Nalsar was placed among the top eight teams in the world, at the Philip C. Jessup International Law Moot Court Competition.
 In 2010, the team from Nalsar finished as semi-finalists in the Jessup International Law Moot Competition.

 NALSAR made it to the top 12 teams and competed in the International Finals of the 11th Annual Stetson Environmental Moot Court Competition held at Stetson University College of Law, Florida in November 2006.
 Nalsar finished as runners-up in the first edition of the ICC Trial Competition at The Hague, a feat it repeated in 2011.
 In 2009, Nalsar won the D.M.
 Harish International Moot Court Competition.
 The team also won the Best Speaker and Best Researcher prizes.
 In 2011, Nalsar were the semi-finalists in the Asia-Pacific rounds of the Manfred Lachs Moot Court Competition.
 In 2012, Nalsar won the Monroe E. Price International Media Law Moot Court Competition at the University of Oxford.

 In 2014, Nalsar won the Willem C. Vis International Commercial Arbitration Moot Court Competition, conducted at Vienna.